-The best way to store oils are in their original air tight containers in a cool dark place like the pantry, away from the stove or other appliances.
+The best way to store oils is in their original air tight containers in a cool dark place like the pantry, away from the stove and other appliances.
 After opening most are fine in the pantry, but many will live a longer shelf life if they are refrigerated.
-They may become cloudy and solidify in the fridge, but leave them at room temperature for a short time before use and they again liquify.
+They may become cloudy and solidify in the fridge, but leave them at room temperature for a short time before use and they will again liquify.

-Olive Oil and vegetable are best left in the pantry while avocado, hazelnut, sesame and walnut oils are best kept in the fridge.
+Olive and vegetable oils are best left in the pantry while avocado, hazelnut, sesame and walnut oils are best kept in the fridge.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.